zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 4. Automatically resize images on upload.

 == Changelog ==

+= 3.16.4 ( 2024-05-23 ) =
+- Fix: Loopback error shown unnecessarily for some sites
+- Improvement: Better UI for the loopback error

+= 3.16.3 ( 2024-05-15 ) =
+- Improvement: Better handling of rotated images
+- Improvement: Better pre-flight checks before bulk Smush is started
+- Fix: Performance issues in CDN and webp link replacement functionality
+- Fix: Bulk Smush performance issues
+- Fix: Compatibility issue with wp.com

+= 3.16.2 ( 2024-04-17 ) =
+- Fix: LazyLoad module not working correctly for picture elements in certain situations
+- Fix: LazyLoad module not working correctly for some CSS variables
+- Fix: Better handling of !important CSS rules by the LazyLoad module
+- Fix: Performance issues on some WooCommerce pages

+= 3.16.1 ( 2024-03-27 ) =
+- Improvement: Better compatibility with page builders
+- Improvement: General code improvements
+- Fix: WP Offload integration preventing some formats from getting offloaded

+= 3.16.0 ( 2024-03-06 ) =
+- New: Directly serve Local Webp images, no rewrite rules required!
+- New: Support for inline style tags in CDN and Local WebP modules
+- New: Support for multiple background images in CDN and Local WebP modules
+- New: Better support for relative links in CDN and Local WebP modules
+- New: Better REST API support in CDN and Local WebP modules
+- New: CDN and Local WebP images served in WooCommerce REST API responses
+- New: Local WebP compatibility with Windows IIS servers
+- New: Local WebP compatibility with bedrock
+- New: Local WebP compatibility with Litespeed
+- New: Local WebP compatibility with Cloudways
+- New: Lazy loading of background images
+- Fix: Local WebP redirection doesn't work for images with special characters
+- Fix: Free version of Smush creating smush-webp folder when activated
+- Fix: Extra slash added to image URLs during optimization
+- Fix: WP 6.3 compatibility - Skip lazyload for high priority images

 = 3.15.5 ( 2024-02-06 ) =
 - Improvement: Update the number of CDN locations